JeffPerk/JeffPerk.github.io/README.md

 ## Technologies

-The project was built using Laravel 6 and using SqlLite for the DB.
+The project was built using Laravel 6 and using SQLite for the DB.

 ## Areas of Focus